Police Point Shire Park

 Portsea, Victoria

-Located next to the Point Nepean Quarantine Station, Police Park was once the site of a Police Barracks established to ensure the Quarantine boundary was strictly controlled.
+Located next to the historic Point Nepean Quarantine Station, Police Park was once the site of a Police Barracks that enforced strict quarantine boundaries.

-The former quarantine boundary is now marked with post and rail fencing.
-The ‘calling ground’ – a forty foot divide over which those in quarantine could shout their hopes and frustrations to friends and relatives on the ‘clean’ side of the fence – is brought to life with carefully placed sculptural elements and discrete signage.
+The former quarantine boundary at Police Point is now marked with post and rail fencing.
+The ‘calling ground’—a forty-foot divide over which those in quarantine could shout their hopes and frustrations to friends and relatives on the “clean” side—is brought to life with carefully placed sculptural elements and discreet signage.
+By the early 2010s, much of this history was little known or invisible in the landscape.